accessible-app/backlog/README.md

 ## What's accessible-app.com?

-In lack of a better comparison, todomvc.com, but for web accessibility and and a showcase on how to solve accessibility problems in different Javascript frameworks.
+In lack of a better comparison: A project like todomvc.com, but for web accessibility and and a showcase on how to solve accessibility problems in different Javascript frameworks.

 I'm aiming to build this project in the open and blog about it: